 Warrenton is a very small city located in the state of Georgia.
 With a population of 1,720 people and two constituent neighborhoods, Warrenton is the 260th largest community in Georgia.

-Because occupations involving physical labor dominate the local economy, Warrenton is generally considered to be a blue-collar town.
-38.74% of the Warrenton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Warrenton is a city of sales and office workers, production and manufacturing workers, and service providers.
-There are especially a lot of people living in Warrenton who work in office and administrative support (16.81%), sales jobs (8.92%), and healthcare (6.29%).
+When you are in Warrenton, you'll notice that it is more blue-collar than most other communities in America.
+47.74% of Warrenton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Warrenton is a city of transportation and shipping workers, sales and office workers, and production and manufacturing workers.
+There are especially a lot of people living in Warrenton who work in office and administrative support (14.36%), sales jobs (10.12%), and teaching (7.25%).

-The per capita income in Warrenton in 2010 was $16,035, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
-This equates to an annual income of $64,140 for a family of four.
-However, Warrenton contains both very wealthy and poor people as well.
-Warrenton also has one of the higher rates of people living in poverty in the nation, with 45.24% of its population below the federal poverty line.
+The per capita income in Warrenton in 2018 was $16,148, which is low income relative to Georgia and the nation.
+This equates to an annual income of $64,592 for a family of four.
+Warrenton also has one of the higher rates of people living in poverty in the nation, with 43.77% of its population below the federal poverty line.

 Warrenton is a very ethnically-diverse city.
 The people who call Warrenton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Warrenton residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Warrenton include German, Scottish, Irish, and African.
+Important ancestries of people in Warrenton include English, German, Scots-Irish, Irish, and Canadian.

 The most common language spoken in Warrenton is English.
-Other important languages spoken here include Gujarathi and Tagalog.
+Other important languages spoken here include Langs. of India and African languages.